Autoscopy: Factors

-The autoscopic phenomenon is classified in the following six tipologies: autoscopic hallucination, he-autoscopy or heautoscopic proper, feeling of a presence, out of body experience, negative and inner forms of autoscopy.
+The autoscopic phenomenon is classified in the following six typologies: autoscopic hallucination, he-autoscopy or heautoscopic proper, feeling of a presence, out of body experience, negative and inner forms of autoscopy.

 Laboratory of Cognitive Neuroscience, École Polytechnique Fédérale de Lausanne, Lausanne, and Department of Neurology, University Hospital, Geneva, Switzerland, have reviewed some of the classical precipitating factors of autoscopy.
 These are sleep, drug abuse, and general anesthesia as well as neurobiology.
 They have compared them with recent findings on neurological and neurocognitive mechanisms of autoscopy; the reviewed data suggest that autoscopic experiences are due to functional disintegration of lower-level multisensory processing and abnormal higher-level self-processing at the temporoparietal junction.

 Related disorders

 Heautoscopy is a term used in psychiatry and neurology for the reduplicative hallucination of "seeing one's own body at a distance".
 It can occur as a symptom in schizophrenia and epilepsy.
 Heautoscopy is considered a possible explanation for doppelgänger phenomena.

 The term polyopic heautoscopy refers to cases where more than one double is perceived.
 In 2006, Peter Brugger and his colleagues described the case of a man who experienced five doubles resulting from a tumor in the insular region of his left temporal lobe.

-Another related autoscopy disorder is known as negative autoscopy (or negative heautoscopy) a psychological phenomenon in which the affected person does not see their reflection when looking in a mirror.
-Although their image may be seen by others, they claim not to see it.
+Another related autoscopy disorder is known as negative autoscopy (or negative heautoscopy) a psychological phenomenon in which one does not see one’s reflection when looking in a mirror.
+Although the effected person’s image may be seen by others, the person claims not to see it.